By Kristy Espat

 3. Adjust room rates based on competitor activity

 Still not sure how much to charge per night?
-Check out your competitors’ rates.
+Check out your competitors’ rates and market trends.
 It’s a sure thing that travel shoppers are doing it, and so should you.
 If they perceive your rates as too high relative to comparable hotels, they will book elsewhere.
 If your rates are too low, they will book up your rooms first, leaving higher-priced business to your competitors.

-For these reasons, it’s important to position your pricing to be competitive.
+For these reasons, it’s important to have dynamic rates.
 Pay special attention to your compset – the group of five or so properties most likely to attract the same type of guests as you.
 If their rates suddenly go up or down, it’s a signal they’re anticipating a spike or fall in bookings.
 If you don’t act quickly, you’ll miss out on setting better pricing opportunities.

 Getting back to the concert example, competitor pricing will be a good indication of how strong market demand is in your area and how it may change as the big day approaches.
 Positioning your pricing relative to them is a great way to ensure you don’t sell yourself short or overprice your property either.
 For example, if you want to boost your occupancy, you may want to set your rates to be 10% cheaper than your highest-priced competitor.